CTSI External Advisory Board

 - Garret Fitzgerald, MD, Director, Institute for Translational Medicine and Therapeutics, U. Penn.;

 - Victoria Hale, PhD, Founder and Former CEO, One World Health; current CEO, Medicines360;

 - Sandra R. Hernández, MD, President and CEO, California HealthCare Foundation;

 - David W. Martin, Jr., MD, Chairman and Chief Executive Officer of AvidBiotics;

 - Deborah Roth, MS, Associate Dean for Clinical Research Administration, COO, Duke Translational Medicine Institute;

-- Mark D. Smith, MD, MBA, President and CEO, California HealthCare Foundation.
+- Mark D. Smith, MD, MBA, former President and CEO, California HealthCare Foundation.